malessandrini/boswars-user-manual/boswars-manual-en.md

 The training camp can produce the following units:

-- Engineer
+- Engineer.
 - Assault unit, Grenadier, Bazoo: human-like fighters of increasing power (and cost).
 They are weaker and make less damage than vehicles, but can be produced fast and so they can represent a quick force to be deployed, especially in big numbers.

-To produce units from a factory, click on the desired unit to start its production.
+To produce units from a factory, select the factory and click on the desired unit to start its production.
 By clicking more units you can queue them so that the factory will produce them in order.
-For example in the following picture a series of Assault units are queued for production, as you can see in the factory status box:
+For example in the following picture a series of assault units are queued for production, as you can see in the factory status box:

 ![Units queued for production](pics/units/queued.png "Units queued for production")